ssunwalka01/Atlan-Data-Science-Intern-Task/README.md

 Script(s) and their documentation.
 (Bonus points for using Jupyter Notebook or GitHub ReadMe.)
 Visualizations.
 (Bonus points if you use interactive dashboards)

+## Data Collection
+Location for differnt zone were collected.
+Plese refer to the initial section of Final_submission jupyter notebook for more detials.

+## K Means
+In order to cluster different data points according to thier lables, K means was used.